olin/studentgovernment/student_government_bylaws.md

-Pursuant to its mission, as defined in the Constitution ([Article 6, Section 1](https://github.com/olin/studentgovernment/blob/master/student_government_constitution.md#section-1-mission-1)), the Student Activities Committee will plan and execute campus-wide events, facilitate club events as requested, and maintain a public calendar of events.
+Pursuant to its mission, as defined in the Constitution ([Article 6, Section 1](https://github.com/olin/studentgovernment/blob/master/student_government_constitution.md#section-1-mission-1)), the Student Activities Committee plans and executes campus-wide events, facilitates club events as requested, and maintains a public calendar of events.
-The Committee will hold events of interest to the Student Body.
+The Committee holds events of interest to the Student Body.

 #### Section 2.
 Officers.

-The Committee will have two elected Officers, the Director and Assistant Director of Student Activities.
+The Committee has two elected Officers, the Director and Assistant Director of Student Activities.

-**Director of Student Activities.** The Director of Student Activities will run meetings of the Committee and generally oversee the Committee’s activities.
-The Director will attend meetings of the Student Government and be prepared to report the activities and spending of the Committee.
-The Director will send a summary of spendings to the Vice President for Finance once a week broken down by event.
+**Director of Student Activities.** The Director of Student Activities runs meetings of the Committee and generally oversees the Committee’s activities.
+The Director attends meetings of the Student Government prepared to report the activities and spending of the Committee.
+The Director sends a summary of spendings to the Vice President for Finance once a week broken down by event.
 With the agreement of the Assistant Director, the Director may appropriate money from the Student Events Fund.

-**Assistant Director of Student Activities.** The Assistant Director of Student Activities will assist the Director in the operations of the Committee.
-The Assistant Director will keep the financial records, meeting minutes, and membership list of the Committee.
-In the absence of the Director, the Assistant Director will perform the duties of the Director and attend meetings of the Student Government.
+**Assistant Director of Student Activities.** The Assistant Director of Student Activities assists the Director in the operations of the Committee.
+The Assistant Director keeps the financial records, meeting minutes, and membership list of the Committee.
+In the absence of the Director, the Assistant Director performs the duties of the Director and attends meetings of the Student Government.
 With the agreement of the Director, the Assistant Director may appropriate money from the Student Events Fund.

 #### Section 3.
 General Membership.

-Any student interested in helping to organize school-wide events and who attends meetings of the Committee will be considered part of the General Membership of the Committee.
-The Assistant Director of Student Activities will keep a list of the General Membership.
+Any student interested in helping to organize school-wide events and who attends meetings of the Committee is considered part of the General Membership of the Committee.
+The Assistant Director of Student Activities keeps a list of the General Membership.

 #### Section 4.
 Meetings.

-The Committee will meet weekly to coordinate and plan for upcoming events and social opportunities as well as reflect on the success of previous activities.
+The Committee meets weekly to coordinate and plan for upcoming events and social opportunities and to reflect on the success of previous activities.
 Meetings of the Committee will include the Officers and the General Membership.
-Announcements of meetings times and agendas will be sent to the SAC mailing list prior to meetings.
+Announcements of meetings times and agendas is sent to the SAC mailing list prior to meetings.

 #### Section 5.
 Student Events Fund.

-The Student Events Fund will be allocated jointly by the Director and Assistant Director of Student Activities for the purpose of fulfilling the Mission and Function of the Committee.
+The Student Events Fund is allocated jointly by the Director and Assistant Director of Student Activities for the purpose of fulfilling the Mission and Function of the Committee.
 Events and activities paid for using the Student Events Fund should be open to the entire Student Body.